FatihKoz/DisposableSpecial/README.md

 * Some static pages (About Us, Rules & Regulations, Ops Manual, Landing Rates)
 * Handy administrative functions
 * CRON based automated database cleanup features
+* API endpoints to support data display at landing pages (for monthly assignments and tours)

 ## Compatibility with other addons